And how does it fit into your current tech stack?

 Legacy tech and systems of record cannot talk to each other

 The spectrum of business process automation technologies

 At a simple level, automation technologies fall within a spectrum.
 RPA exists at one end – it’s very task-oriented, focusing on processes that typically last less than a couple of seconds.
-BPMS is at the other end – this is more focused on the end-to-end business processes that can take years to complete.
+BPMS is at the other end – more focused on the end-to-end business processes that can take years to complete.